The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Methodology

 Nuclei are coupled through spallation reactions which lead to corresponding loss and source terms.
 For the handling of the related nuclear network see \citet{KISSMANN201539}.
 Thus, for particles resulting from interactions with Galactic gas, $n_{\rm Tot}$ defines the interaction regions producing secondaries.

-We adapt the recently reconstructed 3D maps of molecular (H$_2$) \citep{philipp_mertsch_2020_5501196} and atomic (HI) \citep{philipp_mertsch_2022_5956696} hydrogen into the PICARD simulations.
+We adapt the recently reconstructed 3D maps of molecular (H$_2$) -- based on the reconstruction of Galactic CO with a fixed $X_{CO}=2\times10^{20}$\,cm$^{-2}$(K\,km\,s$^{-1}$)$^{-1}$ -- \citep{philipp_mertsch_2020_5501196} and atomic (HI) \citep{philipp_mertsch_2022_5956696} hydrogen into the PICARD simulations.
 These reconstructions were performed following two different gas flow models, namely BEG03 (based on the results of a smoothed particle hydrodynamics simulation) and SBM15 (based on a semi-analytical model for gas-carrying orbits) as introduced in the original articles.
 Since we are interested in the distribution of 3D structures, both are equally good candidates for the purpose of this work.
 Here, we selected the HI and H$_2$ maps based on the BEG03 gas flow model.
 These maps come in the form of 32 H$_2$ and 16 HI independent posterior sample maps.
 Out of the 512 possible combinations of H$_2$ and HI sample pairs, we subsample by randomly choosing 20 map pairs to account for fluctuations in the gas structure.
 To load each pair of gas maps into the simulations, we interpolate them from their original reconstruction grid onto the PICARD simulation grid.
 The gas maps are then added with the analytical model of ionised (HII) gas used in PICARD to generate the total distribution of protons in the galaxy $n_{\rm Tot}$.
 This is calculated as